Managing rules

 Rule components

-Metadata and data rules execute based on the defined rule criteria, scope, and action on all qualified data entities.
+Data and metadata rules execute based on the defined rule scope, criteria, and action on all qualified data entities.

-You must use the Data Catalog rules components, which provide constructions for expressing scope, criteria, and actions.
+You must use the Data Catalog rule components, which provide constructs for expressing scope, criteria, and actions.
 You can define all these constructions based on actual business terms, field names, custom properties, and business term association states.

 The rule components are: